-Greedy [6, 18] and meta-heuristic search [12] are the two most frequently used approaches for covering array generation [12].
+Greedy [6, 19] and meta-heuristic search [13] are the two most frequently used approaches for covering array generation [13].
 Both involve a certain degree of randomness.
 For instance, simulated annealing, a meta-heuristic search technique, randomly selects a transformation, applies it, and compares the new solution to the previous one to determine which should be retained.
-Greedy algorithms are less random, yet they nevertheless make random choices to break ties.
 This motivates our next research question: